Luchi is emotion or emotion is Phulko Luchi?

 - Now Put one flattened flour disk in the mid of the pan.

-- Lower the flame.
+- Lower the flame to medium.

 - Using a spatula press it a bit.
 It will help it to puff.